Scalable Spike Source Localization in Extracellular Recordings using Amortized Variational Inference: Background

-The problem we attempt to solve can now be stated as follows: \textit{Localizing a spike, $s_{i,k}$, is the task of finding the corresponding point source location, $p_{s_{i,k}}$, given the observed waveforms $\boldsymbol{w}_{i,k}$ and the channel positions, $p_{\boldsymbol{c}}$.}
+Localizing a spike can now be defined as follows: \textit{Localizing a spike $s_{n}$ is equivalent to solving for the corresponding point source location $p_{s_{n}}$ given the observed waveforms $\boldsymbol{w}_{n}$ and the channel positions $p_{\boldsymbol{c}}$.}

-We make the assumption that the point source location, $p_{s_{i,k}}$ is actually the location of the firing neuron's soma, $p_{n_{i}}$.
-Given the complex morphological structure of many neurons, this assumption may not always be correct, but it provides a simple way to assess localization performance and evaluate future models.
+We perform source localization independently for each spike.
+Crucially, we make the assumption that the point source location $p_{s_n}$ of a spike is approximately the location of the firing neuron's soma.
+This is a useful assumption as it allows us to localize the underlying neurons' positions without spike sorting.
+We discuss limitations of this modelling assumption in the Discussion section.